-Other budget foods when camping is carrots, celery, and homemade hummus, plus peanut butter for your apples.
+Other budget foods when camping includes carrots, celery, homemade hummus, and peanut butter for your apples.
 Easy to make, easy to carry, and yummy.

-Now, don't forget to pack, loose tea and instant coffee, plus salad dressing, oils, butter (for the corn), etc. I keep my almond milk in an insulated water bottle, it keeps it nice and cold.
-You can do this for any hot or cold drink actually.
+Don't forget to pack loose tea and instant coffee, salad dressing, oils, butter (for the corn), etc. I keep my almond milk in an insulated water bottle.
+It keeps it nice and cold.
+You can do this for any hot or cold drink.

-So you see, planning zero waste camping meals is not as hard as you think.
+So planning zero waste camping meals is not as hard as you think.
 Some finals food tips:

 - Vegetarian dishes are easier to make and will last longer than meat and dairy